PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 int
   Key word for the Integer type.

+Initialisation
+  Setting the initial value of an object.
+Defintion results when initialisation is added to a declaration.
+Initialization is different from assignment because there is no previous value involved and initialization is done by {term}`constructors`.

+Initialiser
+  def

+initialiser List
+  A comma-delimited list of expressions enclosed in curly braces; used to initialize a struct or an array.

 Integer type
   Type for integer values (whole numbers - all both positive and negative and zero).
 Maybe preceded by one or two modifiers - `signed`, `unsigned`, `short`, `long, `long long`.
 The modifiers may be used on their own, and int is implied; but `signed` and `unsigned` may also precede `char.